 Every stroke comes with a unique set of challenges and issues.
 This has a lot to do with which parts of the brain are impacted, but also depends on the type of stroke you or a loved one experiences:

 Let's talk about the most common type of stroke first.
-Ischemic events account for 87% of all strokes.
+Ischemic strokes account for 87% of all strokes.
 The word ischemia means restriction of blood supply.
-In this type of stroke, one of the arteries that supplies the brain becomes blocked.
-Once this happens, cells and brain tissue rapidly die.
+In this type of stroke, one of the arteries that supplies the brain becomes blocked by a blood clot, which is a culmination of fatty deposits within the blood vessel walls.

 Unfortunately, the risk of ischemic strokes increases with age.
 Most people who suffer from these are 60 years or older, and women are more commonly affected by men.